04 Feb 2022

 High yield municipals cross many sectors

 High yield municipal credit sectors can be characterized in numerous ways.
-Some credit factors cut across sectors, such as whether a security is secured by land (protected by a first mortgage on the land) or an annual appropriation pledge (a taxing entity’s promise to appropriate funds).
+Some credit factors cut across sectors, such as whether a bond holder is secured by a first mortgage lien on the land or an annual appropriation pledge (a taxing entity’s promise to appropriate funds).
 However, the major credit sectors can be broken into various profiles:

 Headline risk can affect liquidity and may be triggered by events that have nothing to do with actual credit factors.

 Health care.
 These projects range from hospitals or hospital systems to nursing homes and congregate care facilities.
 These credits are typically rated anywhere from AA+ to B- and below.
-Although size is not the determinate factor, some larger, diversified health care projects fall into the mid-investment grade space, while smaller, less financially flexible stand-alone facilities tend to be higher yielding credits.
+Although size is not the determining factor, some larger, diversified health care projects fall into the mid-investment grade space, while smaller, less financially flexible stand-alone facilities tend to be higher yielding and lower-rated credits.
 Health care is being impacted by many factors, including an aging population, the Affordable Care Act and changes in business and delivery models.
-As a result, these bonds require intense credit analysis and consequently may offer higher yields.
-Many health care credits can be evaluated like corporate credits, with balance sheets, income statements, real estate and other assets.
+As a result, these bonds require intense and ongoing credit analysis.
+Many health care credits can be evaluated like corporate credits, with balance sheets, income statements, endowments, real estate and other assets.

 Education and charter schools.
 Similar to health care, credits in the education sector span the ratings spectrum from AAA-rated Harvard University to high yield credits such as small, private colleges or charter schools.
 Evaluating these credits requires knowledge of enrollment trends and intense focus on operating and balance sheet metrics (debt service coverage, operating leverage and liquidity cushion).
 Bondholder security is another key part of the analysis, with attention to legal protections, such as a mortgage or revenue pledge, and financial covenants.

-Transportation and tollroads.
+Transportation and toll roads.
 These revenue bonds are repaid by tolls or facility rental fees from a public transportation system (e.g., toll roads, airport gates).
-Debt service repayment ability depends on facility usage and project management.
+Debt service repayment depends on facility usage and project management.

 Tobacco.
 Tobacco settlement bonds are repaid by revenues from the Master Settlement Agreement between various states and participating tobacco manufacturers.
 The payments by the tobacco companies to the states are determined by a multi-variable formula heavily based on cigarette consumption.
 Therefore, one risk is that domestic sales of cigarettes may decline further than declines assumed in the various bond documents.
 Some of these bonds carry investment grade ratings, but the market generally trades these as high yield bonds.